by-covid/gtn/docs/submitting-life-monitor/index.md

 the following things.

 * Examine your repository and apply a series of automated *checks*.
-* Suggest pull requests to make changes or additions to bring the workflow repository closer to conforming to best practices.
+* Suggest pull requests (PRs) to make changes or additions to bring the workflow repository closer to conforming to best practices.
 * Open issues to let you know about problems detected by the checks:
   * in some cases, you can interact with the LifeMonitor bot through the issues,